 Muir Woods Ticket Prices and Reservations for 2018

 Insiders Tip: If you want to visit Muir Woods, buy your reservations early.
-We anticipate that during the summer peak travel period reservations will sell out months (yes, months) in advance.
+During the summer peak travel period reservations sell out days in advance.

 Insiders Tip: There is no cell service or WiFi service at Muir Woods itself — it’s in a mountain “dead zone.”
-If you need to call anyone, arrange a ride or download anything, do so before taking the Muir Woods shuttle or leaving home.
+If you need to call anyone, arrange a ride or download anything (like your parking reservation receipt!), do so before taking the Muir Woods shuttle or leaving home.
+The last time I was there the parking admissions staff members were trying to help someone download their parking reservation… and weren’t having any luck.
+The guy had to turn around and drive back down the mountain.

-Insiders Tip: You cannot drive to the park or to a Muir Woods Shuttle bus stop and get a reservation on site — they can only be purchased online in advance.
+Insiders Tip: You cannot drive to the park or to a Muir Woods Shuttle bus stop and get a reservation on site or from the shuttle driver — they can only be purchased online in advance.

 On the current Muir Woods ticket website you buy either a parking pass or a shuttle ticket for a given date and time.
 (It appears that at some point you will also be able to buy your Muir Woods ticket online at the site, but this is not yet offered on their menu — once you arrive at the park you can buy them at the gate and there are no limits once you’re there.)